Parents Can Be Arrested For Their Kid's House Party

 Picture this: You and your partner are enjoying dinner at your favorite restaurant and savoring quality kid-free time together.
-Meanwhile, your teenager invites friends over and they bring alcohol, marijuana or other drugs into your home to share.
-Perhaps your kid generously opens your liquor cabinet and they help themselves.
+Meanwhile, your teenager invites friends over and they bring alcohol, marijuana or prescription drugs into your home to share.
+Perhaps your kid opens your liquor or medicine cabinet and they help themselves.
 (For information about how best to dispose of prescription drugs visit "Nation Perscription Drug Take Back Day")

 Believe it or not mom and dad, according to Host Laws, you are guilty of an unintended crime.
 Your home is host to underage drinking and drug use.
 Even though you didn’t give permission and you weren’t home, according to the law you are guilty.
 What’s more, if your teenager is over 18, he or she can also be arrested and charged as an adult.
 (See "5 Warning Signs Your Kid is Using Drugs")

 How do the police know that underage drinking or drug use is happening in your home even when you're away?
 It’s easier than you think.

 Teens are tech savvy and love to show off.
 Well, thanks to social media, the police can know without even leaving their desks.
 Teenagers frequently post announcements or photos of friends drinking and drugging at parties.
 Most police departments troll for such information, and officers are sent to the address.

 Partying teenagers aren’t known for being discreet.
 A phone call from a neighbor or a store owner with a noise complaint is all it takes to bring the police to your house to investigate.